Who Gets the Engagement Ring?

 A Quick Background On Gifts

 The gift must also be delivered to the recipient.
-Delivery can happen through one of three ways.
+Delivery can happen in one of three ways.
 Those three ways are 1) actual delivery, 2) symbolic delivery or 3) constructive delivery.
 Actual delivery is just when the giver physically gives the actual gift to the recipient.
 Symbolic delivery happens when the gift is something intangible.
 Instead of giving the intangible gift, something else that symbolizes the gift is then delivered instead.
 An example of this is giving stock certificates printed on paper.
 Stock shares of a company are intangible, but printed stock certificates symbolize the stock shares.
 The last form of delivery is constructive delivery.
 That happens when the giver gives the means of controlling the gift to the recipient.
-For example if one were to give the gift of a car, they may hand over the keys to the car to the willing recipient.
+For example, if one were to give the gift of a car, they may hand over the keys to the car to the willing recipient.
 The car keys give the recipient the means of controlling the car.

 The last part of a valid legally binding gift is acceptance.
 The person receiving the gift must accept the gift.
-Usually courts presume acceptance because it is rare for someone to turn down a gift.
+Usually, courts presume acceptance because it is rare for someone to turn down a gift.

 What Does This Have to do With Engagement Rings?

 A long-held tradition in our culture is that when one person proposes marriage to another, they often times give the gift of an engagement ring.
 Unfortunately, not all marriage proposals lead to marriage.
-Unforeseen circumstances or a change of heart can lead one of the two people involved to cancel the engagment.
+Unforeseen circumstances or a change of heart can lead one of the two people involved to cancel the engagement.
 What then happens to the engagement ring involved?
 Was the engagement ring just a regular legally binding gift?
 Or was it something else that may allow the ring to be returned to the giver?
 States generally follow one of three ways of solving the problem of who gets to keep the engagement ring if the relationship dissolves.